flostellbrink/MicroSculptureDownloader/README.md

 # Unofficial MicroSculpture Downloader
 This program assists in downloading the brilliant insect photographs from [MicroSculpture](http://microsculpture.net/).

+## Please respect the artist
+Obviously you do not gain any copyright on the pictures by using this software.
+So do not distribute or sell them!
+If you enjoy the pictures consider supporting Levon Biss by visiting an exhibition or purchasing his book.
+You can find more information on [his website](https://www.levonbiss.com/blog/).

 ## Usage
 - Download pictures
   - Compile the project for [.Net Framework 4.6.2.](https://www.microsoft.com/en-us/download/details.aspx?id=53344)